 Fairwinds Insights accelerates time-to-fix by automating all of this work, giving engineers a straightforward recommendation that includes the tag to upgrade to—and the number of vulnerabilities reduced (as well as the highest severity vulnerability).

-Ensure your organization gets continuous scanning and runtime monitoring of your Kubernetes environment - sign up to start your Fairwinds Insights trial.
+Ensure your organization gets continuous scanning and runtime monitoring of your Kubernetes environment.
+You can use Fairwinds Insights for free, forever.
+Get it here.